tnzplaus/PHP-PDO-API-Database-Class/README.md

 $query_array['bind'] = array("movieId" => 3);
 $data = $db->select($query_array);
 ```
-The results of select statment will be returned as array with fields' names as array keys and values as array values.
+The results of select statement will be returned as array with fields' names as array keys and values as array values.
 ```
 $query_array = array(
     'field' => 'id, title',